raynebc/editor-on-fire/Building_EOF_in_Windows_Old_Steps 2024 version.md

 First, get the Vamp SDK by downloading and building the source code (http://www.vamp-plugins.org/develop.html) or more easily by downloading the last released pre-compiled binaries for version 2.6 (https://code.soundsoftware.ac.uk/attachments/download/1518/vamp-plugin-sdk-2.6-binaries-win32-mingw.zip).
 In the case of the pre-compiled binaries, copy libvamp-sdk.a from the zip file into the "lib" directory of your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\lib).
 The pre-compiled library package does not include the header files, so if using that instead of building the source, you will still have to download the source code (labeled "The main SDK"), copy the "vamp", "vamp-hostsdk" and "vamp-sdk" folders of header files into the 32 bit compiler's "include" directory (ie. C:\mingw32\i686-w64-mingw32\include).

 Next, get libsndfile (http://www.mega-nerd.com/libsndfile).
 As with Vamp, it's easiest to download the pre-compiled library (the "Win32 installer").
 Older releases asked where to install it, and if it asks you I recommend installing it to its own folder outside your MinGW installation to not clutter MinGW with miscellaneous files.
 As of the writing of this document, the current pre-compiled release installs to c:\libsndfile automatically without asking.
-Copy the libsndfile\bin\libsndfile-1.dll file to the "lib" directory of your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\lib) and rename it to libsndfile.a, copy the two header files from libsndfile\include into the "include" directory of your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\include) and copy the libsndfile\lib\pkgconfig\sndfile.pc file to the "lib\pkgconfig" directory of your MinGW installation (ie. C:\mingw32\lib\pkgconfig) as that seems to be where it's looked for when building rubberband.
+Copy the libsndfile\bin\libsndfile-1.dll file to the "lib" directory of your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\lib) and rename it to libsndfile.a, copy the two header files from libsndfile\include into the "include" directory of your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\include) and copy the libsndfile\lib\pkgconfig\sndfile.pc file to the "lib\pkgconfig" directory of your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\lib\pkgconfig) so it is found when building rubberband.

 Next, get libsamplerate (http://www.mega-nerd.com/SRC/download.html).
 This doesn't have a pre-compiled library, so it will be built from source code.
 Just as with the Vorbis libraries, it's easiest to extract the compressed folder of source files someplace simple like c:\dev.
 Bring up the MSYS program again and change to the directory with libsamplerate's source files, for example:
 ```